it-vecherka/jnoid/jnoid.coffee.md

 We now need to make our objects usable outside.

-    for name, value of {EventStream, Event, Value, Error, End}
+    for name, value of {Signal, Event, Value, Error, End}
       Jnoid[name] = value

     if define?.amd